Gallagher Premiership Final preview – Tigers and Sarries gear up for showdown of redemption

 The headline change for Tigers sees veteran -half Richard Wigglesworth come into the side replacing Ben Youngs.

-Youngs is one of only three Leicester players in the squad to have featured in the club’s last final alongside Dan Cole and George Ford, who both start, with Ford playing the last game of his second spell before a move to Sharks next season.
+Youngs is one of only three Leicester players in the squad to have featured in the club’s last final alongside Dan Cole and George Ford, who both start, with Ford playing the last game of his second spell before a move to Sale Sharks next season.

 The only other Tigers change sees Chris Ashton come in for Dan Kelly as Leicester re-shuffle their backs.